Last updated on .

 Store

-In the Case del Árbol, which has a tree growing from it, an RCN reporter once entered looking to find paranormal activity.
+In the Casa del Árbol, which is named for a tree growing from it, an RCN reporter once entered looking to find paranormal activity.
 She was dragged down by her ankles and pelted by rocks as her camera crew was filming.

 Casa del Árbol in Armero, Tolima, Colombia